-What’s your greatest moment — whether in work, school, business — so far?
+What’s your greatest moment — whether in work, school, or business — so far?

 What's your favorite thing about your job?

-What was the moment when you decided being a sports medicine physician was your calling?
+What was the moment when you decided being a physical therapist was your calling?

-How is this experience different from any other sports medicine physician experience you have had?
+How is this experience different from any other physical therapist experience you have had?

 What motivates you in life?